 Board of Directors

-Essam Badawi has been a director of Lightfleet since April 2003.
+Sam Badawi has been a director of Lightfleet since April 2003.
 Mr. Badawi has over thirty-five years of executive business experience in sales, marketing, finance and general management in both the United States and Europe.
 Mr. Badawi founded in 1986 and currently serves as President of MEB International, a private investment and management consulting company.
 MEB International clients included Crescendo Communications which was Cisco Systems’ first acquisition in 1993.
 Other clients included SQP, a manufacturer of add-in memory boards for the Apple and PC markets and EgyNet, the first private data communication carrier in Egypt, for which Mr. Badawi served as Chief Executive Officer.
+In 2003 Mr. Badawi co-founded Perceptia Devices, Inc., a semiconductor design services and IP company, for which he served as CEO until his retirement in January 2015.
+He continues to be actively involved as the non-executive Chairman of the Board of the Company.

 Gary R. Severson